Wednesday, March 5, 2014

 4:1 Therefore 1 seeing we have this ministry, as we have received mercy, we a faint not;

-(1) Now he plainly witnesses that both he and his associates (through the mercy of God) do their vocation and duty uprightly and sincerely, neglecting all dangers.
+(1) Now he plainly witnesses that both he and his associates (through the mercy of God) do their vocation and duty uprightly and sincerely, neglecting all dangers.4:2 But have renounced the b hidden things of dishonesty, not walking in craftiness, nor handling the word of God c deceitfully; but by manifestation of the truth commending ourselves to every mans conscience in the sight of God.

 (a) Though we are broken in pieces with miseries and calamities, yet we do not yield.

-(b) Subtilty and every type of deceit which men hunt after, as it were dens and lurking holes, to cover their shameless dealings with.
+(b) Subtilty and every type of deceit which men hunt after, as it were dens and lurking holes, to cover their shameless dealings with.4:3 2 But if our gospel be hid, it is hid to them that are lost:

 (c) This is that which he called in the former chapter, making merchandise of the word of God.

-(d) The light of plain and enlightening preaching, which shows forth the glory of Christ.
+(d) The light of plain and enlightening preaching, which shows forth the glory of Christ.4:5 3 For we preach not ourselves, but Christ Jesus the Lord; and ourselves your servants for f Jesus sake.

 (e) In whom the Father sets himself forth to be seen and beheld.

-(3) He removes according to his accustomed manner, all suspicion of ambition, affirming that he teaches faithfully, but as a servant, and witnessing that all this light which he and his associates give to others, proceeds from the Lord.
+(3) He removes according to his accustomed manner, all suspicion of ambition, affirming that he teaches faithfully, but as a servant, and witnessing that all this light which he and his associates give to others, proceeds from the Lord.4:6 For God, g who commanded the light to shine out of darkness, hath shined in our hearts, to [give] the h light of the knowledge of the glory of God in the face of Jesus Christ.

 (f) To preach this self same Jesus to you.